EmbeddedEmerson/keras-tuning/readme.md

 Full disclosure.
 I'm still learning Keras and was hesitant to rely on a patch which wasn't accepted.
 I chose the workaround instead.
 First, a few Keras details.

-Keras uses a boolean, learning_phase, to control internal operations.
-Normally, the user does not explicitly set learning_phase.
-Keras handles this automatically.
+Internally, Keras runs in either training or test mode.
+Normally, the user does not manipulate this attribute; Keras handles this automatically.

+When executing:

+  * model.fit()

-When executing model.fit(), Keras is in training mode.
+Keras is in training mode.

 When executing:

 * model.evaluate()
 * model.predict()
 * validation step of model.fit()

 Keras is in test mode.

 Without a workaround in place, when we test model performance using model.evaluate(), Keras internally switches to test mode, uses the ImageNet statistics in the BatchNorm layers and we have problems.